acswift/acswift/README.md

 ### Andy Swift

+I grew up in Amherst, Massachusetts.

 I've been a developer and graphic designer since 1989.

-I'm currently the CTO of [Svija][sv] — we're using Adobe Illustrator to create amazing web content that's just impossible by any other means.
+I'm currently the developer of [Svija][sv], working on a new vision of how to create web content.

 Although I'm American, I was born in Cambridge Enlgand and I've lived in France since 2000 (les Landes then Toulouse).